アップグレード後にホーム ディレクトリのビルド番号とデータベースのビルド番号が一致しないために Confluence が起動しない

 プラットフォームについて: Server および Data Center のみ。この記事は、Server および Data Center プラットフォームのアトラシアン製品にのみ適用されます。

 Support for Server* products ended on February 15th 2024.
 If you are running a Server product, you can visit the Atlassian Server end of support announcement to review your migration options.

-When attempting to upgrade to version 5.1.2 and higher of Confluence, the upgrade fails and the following error appearing in the logs:
+When attempting to upgrade to Confluence version 5.1.2 or higher, the upgrade fails and the following errors appear in the

-- If you have just performed a site restore and you are running 5.1.4 or before, you may be encountering this bug: - CONF-29758Getting issue details...
+- If you have just performed a site restore and you are running Confluence 5.1.4 or earlier, you may be encountering this bug: - CONF-29758Getting issue details...
 STATUS If your situation matches what is discussed in the description, please follow the workaround provided in that bug report.

-In all cases, it means that not all upgrade tasks have run on both the Database and the Home Directory.
-The information about the version of Confluence is stored in the Database in the confversion table and in the Home Directory in <confluence_home_directory>/confluence.cfg.xml.
+In all cases, it means that not all upgrade tasks have run on both the database and the home directory.

 select * from CONFVERSION;

 <confluence-configuration> ... <buildNumber>4215</buildNumber> <properties> ... ... <property name="finalizedBuildNumber">4215</property> ... ... </properties> </confluence-configuration>